ColinFay/tidystringdist/README.md

 tidycomb
 --------

 First, you need to create a tibble with the combinations of words you want to compare.
 You can do this with the `tidy_comb` and `tidy_comb_all` functions.
-The first takes a base word and combine it with each elements of a list or a column of a data.frame, the 2nd combines all the possible couples from a list or a column.
+The first takes a base word and combines it with each elements of a list or a column of a data.frame, the 2nd combines all the possible couples from a list or a column.

-If you already have a data.frame with two columns with strings to compare, you can skip this part.
+If you already have a data.frame with two columns containing the strings to compare, you can skip this part.

 ``` r
 library(tidystringdist)

 tidy_comb_all(LETTERS[1:3])
 #> # A tibble: 3 x 2
 #>       V1     V2